 Major: Earth and Oceanographic Science

 Involvements: The Orient, Chair of the Bowdoin Queer Straight Alliance, African American Society, Employee at Hawthorne-Longfellow Library

-How I found Bowdoin: My high school, in conjunction with two other private single-gender schools in my town, holds an annual college fair.
+How I found Bowdoin: My high school, in conjunction with two other private schools in my town, holds an annual college fair.
 I attended these occasionally throughout high school, yet didn't find Bowdoin until the late fall of my senior year.
-By then, I was fairly tired of the search process and had mostly finalized both my college list.
+By then, I was well into the search process and had mostly finalized both my college list.
 I had even finished most of my applications, but my mother had convinced me to go to this final college fair "just in case."
 I was pretty burnt out and didn't want to engage much at the fair; however, something drew me to the Bowdoin table and I ended up bringing a few brochures and pamphlets home.
 I ended up deciding to apply but didn't think much about it until I received a letter of acceptance and invitation to visit campus through the Bowdoin Experience weekend program.
 Within a few hours of being on campus, I knew that I wanted to be a part of this community.
 In fact, I accepted the offer of admission before returning home!

 Hometown: McLean, VA

 Involvements: Head Tour Guide, Admissions Diversity Outreach Intern, Student Coordinator for the Resource Center for Sexual and Gender Diversity, Senior Class Gift Campaign Junior Intern, Bowdoin Student Government, Student Affairs Working Group on Equity and Inclusion, yogi-in-training and former Ladd House President